How to Understand Medicare: Logically Explained by an Analyst

 I thought that I'd get away from Obamacare once I’m on Medicare.
 However, the Affordable Care Act (Obamacare) included rules that negatively affected Medicare.
 Obama reacted under the pressure of the pharmaceutical lobbyists and did not allow Medicare to negotiate better drug prices.

 “Part of the agreement of the Affordable Care Act is that Medicare cannot negotiate lower drug prices with pharmaceuticals.”— Dr. Sanjay Gupta http://www.cnn.com/profiles/sanjay-gupta-profile

 Medicare only covers 80% of your doctor bills.
 And what’s worse, they don’t cover excessive charges that some doctors charge beyond Medicare-approved amounts.
 If you want to have insurance that pays your 20% share, you can do this with either of two methods:

 1. Supplemental (Medigap) insurance.
 Private insurance companies provide this.
 You keep your Original Medicare Parts A and B. The Supplemental plan pays some of the costs not covered by Original Medicare.

 2. Advantage Plans.
-There are many varieties that cover different things.
 This completely replaces Original Medicare and rolls all coverage into one plan known as Part C. A lot of research needs to be done to select the right one for your situation.
 The most important thing is to check if your doctors are in the plan you choose.

 I like Supplemental (Medigap) plans better because any doctor who accepts Medicare will be covered.
 Advantage plans require you to use doctors and hospitals in their network.
 Supplemental Plans do not have networks, so you can use any doctor or hospital that accepts Medicare.